 - Fractured ribs

 - Fractured hip

 - Wrongful death

 Speak with a Personal Injury Lawyer Today

 Nahon, Saharovich & Trotz is a large regional personal injury law firm.
-Our team, which consists of more than 30 lawyers and 120 support staff members, represents people throughout Tennessee, Arkansas, Mississippi, Missouri, and Kentucky.
+Our experienced legal team, which consists of more than 30 lawyers and 120 support staff members, represents people throughout Tennessee, Arkansas, Mississippi, Missouri, and Kentucky.
 We handle all cases on a contingency fee basis, meaning clients do not owe any money up front, and the attorney fee comes out of the recovery.
-For a free consultation with an attorney, call us 24/7 at 800-529-4004 or complete our online form.
+For a free consultation with an attorney today, call us 24/7 at 800-529-4004 or complete our online form.